timi-codes/Camshot/README.md

 ## How to use
  - Clone project
- - Navigatio to the project directory and Run `pod install`.
+ - Navigate to the project directory and Run `pod install`.
 Voila!

  ##Built by [Timi Tejumola](www.twitter.com/timicodes)